 Women's Empowerment and Violence Education (WEAVE)

-These Peer Health Educators promote messages about healthy relationships, cultural attitudes about violence, and community safety, while focusing on the empowerment of women and the exploration of women's issues.
+These Peer Health Educators promote messages about healthy relationships, exploration of cultural attitudes related to violence, and community safety.
+WEAVE's passion is to end violence towards all genders and identities.

 - Everyone has the ability to heal and deserves the opportunity to do so.
 Healing is a process that can include: a) naming the violence, b) learning to cope, and c) empowering yourself and others.

 - Relationship violence encompasses a range of physical, emotional, and sexual behaviors.